oxc-project/oxc/crates/oxc_transformer/README.md

 #### Bad!
 Don't do this.

-Here some of logic from child tranform is "leaked" into the parent:
+Here some of logic from child transform is "leaked" into the parent:

 ```rs
 // src/do_stuff/mod.rs